 - Be sensitive to the students’ needs and their special circumstances

-How much financial aid is available to law students?
+Q. How much financial aid is available to law students?

-Does SLS offer scholarships or grants?
+Q. Does Savannah Law School (SLS) offer scholarships or grants?

-Yes.
+A: Yes.
 It depends on your LSAT score, grade point average (GPA) and the criterion set forth by the Office of Admissions.
 For admitted students our scholarships do not require an application.
 However, if you do not meet the established criterion established by the Admissions Office, there are no federal or state grants available to law students at SLS.
 Though the school only offers a limited number of scholarships, there are other organizations that offer scholarships to law students.
-For a list of some of these organizations, please contact the Assistant Director of Financial Aid.
+For a list of some of these organizations, please contact the Office of Financial Aid.

-Do SLS scholarship/grant awards renew on an annual basis?
+Q. Do SLS scholarship/grant awards renew on an annual basis?

-Are non-Federal loan funds considered financial aid?
+Q. Are non-Federal loan funds considered financial aid?

-Yes.
+A: Yes.
 The term financial aid includes all funds provided to a student for educational purposes – educational loans (federal and private), need-based grants, need or merit-based scholarships, and merit-based fellowships.

-Can I request to receive loan funds greater than the cost of attendance?
+Q. Can I request to receive loan funds greater than the cost of attendance?

-Unfortunately, federal guidelines restrict students’ ability to receive more than the cost of attendance established by the Law School.
+A: Unfortunately, federal guidelines restrict students’ ability to receive more than the cost of attendance established by the Law School.
 However, SLS will review students’ requests for an increase to the budget for childcare expenses, vehicle repairs, medical and dental not covered by insurance, and a one-time only computer purchase.
 Please consult with the Office of Financial Aid before making such a request.

-Do I need to make an appointment to discuss my questions with the Financial Aid Office?
+Q. Do I need to make an appointment to discuss my questions with the Financial Aid Office?

-FAFSA & Federal Aid
+FAFSA and Federal Aid

-No, you don’t need to.
+A: No, you don’t need to.
 If you apply using FAFSA on the Web at www.FAFSA.ed.gov, you get online instructions for each question, and you can chat live online with a customer service representative.
-Another source of free help is the online guide, “Completing the FAFSA.”
+Another source of free help is the online guide, Completing the FAFSA.